BrettlyCD/BrettlyCD.github.io/_posts/2023-11-13-power-bi-control-charts.md

 3. Create a Summary Table

     This is the step I have found to really simplify the process.
 Having just one row per x-axis data point allows you to simplify the measures you build, so it does add a step and some storage space, but I have found it well worth it so far.
 I don't technically need to do it as my NFL data is already one row per game, but I will do it here for the sake of the example.
-    b.

     In the data view, under the Home ribbon, click "New Table" and adapt this code to fit your needs:

     ```
     summary_table =